-The School's deposits are placed with banks and savings and loans which are qualified as public depositories, prior to receipt of public monies, under Chapter 280, Florida statutes and the School's policy.
-The School maintains its cash accounts with one qualified public depository.
+Cash deposits consist of demand deposits with financial institutions.
+Deposits on hand at financial institutions are insured by the Federal Deposit Insurance Company up to \$250,000.
 The accounts routinely exceed the federally insured limit of \$250,000.
 Monies deposited in amounts greater than the insurance coverage are secured by the bank's pledging securities with the state treasurer in the collateral pool.
-The School has not experienced any losses in such accounts and does not believe it is exposed to any significant credit or custodial risk.
+The School has not experienced any losses in such accounts and does not believe it is exposed to any significant credit or custodial.